h1w4y/CTFnotes/vulnhub_lordoftheroot.md

 ***
 ### SSH Service

 when the vm booted, `smeagol` was set as the default login user…
+tried a quick wordlist attack on the ssh server using `hydra`, but looks like this ssh server only takes keys.. or hydra is just misunderstanding a response

 ```
 hydra options